CIT-PROJECTS-2021/cit-cohort-three/quiz/week7_quiz.md

     - The program should print out the winner's name and score.
     - If a player rolls a 6, they get an extra roll.
 If they roll a 6 again, they get another extra roll.
 If they roll a 6 a third time, they get an extra roll, but their turn ends.

-6. Write a Python program that lists out all the default as well as custom properties of the class.
+6. Write a Python program that lists out all the defaults as well as custom properties of the class.

 7. Write a Program in Python to implement a Stack Data Structure using Class and Objects, with push, pop, and traversal methods.